 Still not sure?

-I hope to meet some of you in August and September.
-In the meantime, sending very best wishes to everyone for a beautiful end of spring.
+I hope to meet some of you in 2019.
+In the meantime, sending very best wishes to everyone for a beautiful rest of winter.

 PS: If you’ve lost a mother after age 21, please check back for an Adult Mother Loss retreat later in the year.
 We’re working on a date and place!